Why certain Tannaka groups attached to abelian varieties are almost connected: Finite component groups

-of section \ref{Groth}, our claim amounts to show that the image $h(K)$ is a constant Laurent polynomial.
-To show this we may extend coefficients from $\Z$ to $\Q$ to consider $h: K_*^0(X)\otimes \Q \to \Q[x,x^{-1}]$ instead.
-A necessary condition is, that the image of $K$ under
+Since the assumptions on $K$ are inherited by the $K_\chi$, we may assume $\chi=1$.
+In terms of the ring homomorphism $ h: K_*^0(X) \to \Z[x,x^{-1}] $ defined in section \ref{Groth}, we have to show that $h(K)$ is a constant.
+To this end, we may extend coefficients from $\Z$ to $\Q$ and (by abuse of notation) consider the extended map $h: K_*^0(X)\otimes \Q \to \Q[x,x^{-1}]$.
+We first show that the image of $K$ under becomes constant.
+By lemma \ref{hom} this allows to consider the ring homomorphism